In this section, I present an overview of the IT-based tools and systems that can help knowledge management (KM) fulfill its goals.

 - Semantic networks

-For now, in the subsections that follow, I will discuss the first six KM tool categories on this list, as they are usually what people refer to when speaking of KM tools.
+For now, in the subsections that follow, I will discuss the first six KM tool categories on this list, as well as any other (sub)categories that may be relevant.
 Simulation tools is too broad a category for the scope of this site, and artificial intelligence systems are of questionable usefulness and are outside my area of expertise.
 However, in the (not too near) future, I do plan to add a segment on semantic networks and artificial intelligence.

 A quick note on artificial intelligence: While there was much excitement about this a few years ago, to my understanding, it has not lived up to its expectations (yet).
 Expert systems for example, designed to capture human decision-making and to make the correct decisions in certain circumstances, have not been so successful due to constantly changing requirements (Botha et al 2008).
 For more on this, research topics such as neural networks, intelligent decision support systems, and expert systems.